deepgram-starters/nextjs-live-transcription/README.md

 - Capture streaming audio using [Deepgram Streaming Speech to Text](https://developers.deepgram.com/docs/getting-started-with-live-streaming-audio).
 - Natural Language responses using an OpenAI LLM.
 - Speech to Text conversion using [Deepgram Aura Text to Speech](https://developers.deepgram.com/docs/text-to-speech).
-- A quirky British sense of humour. 🇬🇧

 ## What is Deepgram?